-YesYes Healing Garden is a group of wellness practitioners in the heart of the Alberta Arts District.
+YesYes Healing Garden is both an acupuncture and herbalism practice and facility of wellness practitioners in the heart of the Alberta Arts District.
 They are committed to bringing an inclusive and accessible wellness practice to NE Portland.

 Acupuncturist and Herbalist